Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Introduction

-Massive Multiple Input Multiple Output (MIMO) is pivotal for 6G wireless networks, including ultra-high spectral efficiency, massive access and immersive sensing capabilities \cite{ieeenet_vision_Saad_2020}.
+Massive Multiple-Input Multiple-Output (MIMO) is pivotal for 6G wireless networks, including ultra-high spectral efficiency, massive access, and immersive sensing capabilities \cite{ieeenet_vision_Saad_2020}.
 To fully leverage large-scale antenna arrays, Channel State Information (CSI) knowledge is critical for beamforming and precoding operations in massive MIMO systems.
 However, CSI acquisition overhead also rapidly increases in large antenna arrays \cite{jstsp_overview_lu_2014}.
 Consequently, effective throughput will not consistently grow with the number of antennas.

-High dimensional CSI acquisition becomes an inevitable challenge to meet promising 6G applications.
+High-dimensional CSI acquisition becomes an inevitable challenge to meet promising 6G applications.
 To support numerous 6G applications with high throughput, there are two main requirements for CSI acquisition: (1) \textit{high CSI precision} to facilitate beamforming and precoding operations; (2) \textit{low acquisition overhead} for simultaneously serving numerous User Equipments (UEs).